 A problem-solving based Liberal Arts course for the student who wishes to acquire a broad background in mathematics.
 These topics will be presented: Geometry, Logic, Finance Mathematics, Probability, and Statistics.
-College level reading is required.
+College level reading skills as demonstrated by completion of READ 0900 or equivalent placement score.
 (Prerequisites: Successful completion of MATH 0098 or MATH 0094 with a grade of C or better or appropriate score on RCTC placement test).